jeanbrazeau/Nava-Firmware/README.md

 # Nava 2024 Oortone firmware
-The latest release of Nava 2024 Oortone firmware is available in the Release section in the right column.
+The latest release of Nava 2024 Oortone firmware is available in the Release section in the right column, click **"Releases"**.

 ## About the Nava Oortone firmware for Nava
 Nava is a hardware replica of the legendarry Roland TR909 Drummachine.
 The analog sound circuits are almost identical to the original while the firmware and sequencer is quite different.
 There is also a hardware revision called Nava Extra 9 which extend the sonic possibilities beyond the original TR909.
 This firmware should work with both.